mossc001/Tailscale-with-PiHole-Adblock/README.md

 $ curl -fsSL https://tailscale.com/install.sh | sh
 ```

-Once successfully installed, then run the following, noting the addition of *--accept-dns=false*.
+Once successfully installed, then run the following, noting the addition of *--accept-dns=false* to the command.

 ```
 $ tailscale up --accept-dns=false